Three ways to do a two-way ANOVA with Python

 Two-Way ANOVA using Pingouin (Bonus)

-Here’s a bonus method to carry out ANOVA using Python; using the Python package Pingouin.
-Although pyvttbl is quite good, it’s not maintained any more.
-Here, Pingouin offers a very easy way to for ANOVA in Python.
+Here is a bonus method for performing ANOVA in Python using the Pingouin package.
+Although pyvttbl is quite good, it is no longer maintained.
+Here, Pingouin offers a very easy way for ANOVA in Python.

 import pandas as pd